High-Performance Computing Center Stuttgart

 Visualization

-As simulation models become more complex and datasets grow ever larger, the graphic representation of data has become an essential part of science and engineering.
-Visual representations can quickly and intuitively reveal patterns in simulation data and make it easier to understand how they represent phenomena that are impossible to see in the physical world.
+As simulation models become more complex and datasets grow ever larger, visualization of data has become an essential part of science and engineering.
+Immersive visualization can quickly and intuitively reveal patterns in simulation data and make it easier to understand how they represent phenomena that are impossible to see in the physical world.

 Our expertise